 Projects shall be designed so that discharges will meet applicable state water quality standards.
-Projects designed using the criteria found in this section shall be presumed to provide reasonable assurance of compliance with the state water quality standards referenced in Section 62-330.301(1)(e), F.A.C.
+Projects designed using the criteria found in this section in concert with meeting the water quality requirements in Volume I shall be presumed to provide reasonable assurance of compliance with the state water quality standards referenced in Section 62- 330.301(1)(e), F.A.C.
 The applicant may also provide reasonable assurance of compliance with state water quality standards by the use of alternative methods that will provide treatment equivalent to systems designed using the criteria specified in this section.
 If the applicant chooses to use alternative methods the District will determine whether the applicant has provided reasonable assurance based on information specific to the proposed design and submitted by the applicant.